Las Ramblas

 In his decades-spanning practice, Michael Dwyer has focused on making abstract paintings that place color front and center.
 His recent work deploys crisp-edged chunks of translucent color that meander, zigzag, or float through the composition.
 The paintings are improvisational structures that often reveal evidence of their evolution.

 Dwyer earned an MFA from the University of South Carolina and a BFA from Syracuse University.
 His work has been in numerous juried exhibitions.
-Most recently Dwyer’s work was included in the exhibition This is the Future of Non-Objective Art! presented by The Atlantic Gallery.
+Most recently Dwyer’s work was included in the exhibition This is the Future of Non-Objective Art! presented by Atlantic Gallery.

 “Michael Dwyer does beautifully refined paintings that guide the viewer into an experiential exploration of color and texture.
 The overall composition is highly controlled with many details being spontaneous surprises.”